Get to Know Marlies

 A Story of Her

-I was visiting a dear friend in Northern California.
+I was visiting a dear friend.
 He has a beautiful meditation space filled with statues and Thanghka’s.
 The moment I would walk into his sacred temple I would instantaneously feel penetrated by the thickness of silence.

 One day we were sitting together.
 Before I knew it I was shot into the Absolute – nobody there to experience anything.
 I have no idea how much time passed.